tauri-apps/tauri-docs/blog/tauri_1_0.md

 ## What’s Next?

 Fresh off the heels of the 1.0 release, the team is already setting our sights on the next steps for Tauri.
-While we continuously work on improving our documentation, we’re also working on: mobile support for both iOS and Android alternative renderers
+While we continuously work on improving our documentation, we’re also working on:

+- Mobile support for both iOS and Android
+- Alternative renderers
+- IPC enhancements to enable improved debugging
+- Runtime plugins
-IPC enhancements to enable improved debugging runtime plugins support for additional bindings in other languages.
+- Support for additional bindings in other languages.

 We’re also inspired by the community to see which features are being used and what new features will enable them to develop even more amazing applications.
 Your feedback is the most important thing to Tauri’s future innovation.

-Thank You
+## Thank You

 A special thanks to all our contributors who volunteered their precious time to make Tauri awesome and all our sponsors whose generous donations made Tauri possible (and financed a large portion of our audit!)!

 The support of industry giants has been really helpful keeping the lights on.
 Here’s an alphabetical list: